samuelmurray/tracking-by-detection/README.md

 * `cpp` - All source code.
 * `data` - Data sets and `config_file.txt` for running the demos.
 The file structure of MOTChallenge is assumed for the data sets.
 * `models` - Caffe models.
-* `python` - Extra Python code.
-Not needed for main project.

 #### pkg-config
 Make sure `PKG_CONFIG_PATH` includes the paths to the `.pc` files for all dependencies.
 Alternatively, copy and modify the `.pc.example` files in `config/`.
 Test if `pkg-config` can find `.pc` files for all dependencies, including custom ones in `config/`: